alitariq4589/jenkins-groovy-scripts/gitlab-branch-source/README.md

 ## How to use the script

-You need to change three variables to your desired values
+You need to change three variables to your desired values:

+`gitlabServerName`
+`gitlabServerUrl`
+`credentialsId`